Killing of Rémi Fraisse

 Rémi Fraisse ([ʁemi fʁɛs]; August 31, 1993 in Toulouse – October 26, 2014 in Lisle-sur-Tarn) was a French botanist involved in nature conservation.
-He was killed by the explosion of an OF-F1 stun grenade.
-The projectile was fired by an officer of the French police and his family are bringing charges against him.
+He was killed by the explosion of an OF-F1 grenade.
+The projectile was fired by an officer of the gendarmerie; his family later brought charges against him.
 Fraisse died at the age of 21 during protests against the construction of the Sivens Dam.

 Career

 Fraisse had a degree in Nature Management and Protection, he volunteered as a botanist, and had a precarious employment situation.

 Music was another of Fraisse's interests; he played the guitar and the didgeridoo, and reggae and blues were the music styles he enjoyed.

 Death

 The proposed Sivens Dam project created an ecologist and anti-developmental movement which occupied the wetlands affected, renamed it to "ZAD du Testet", and opposed the progress of the construction works.

-Early in the morning of October 26, 2014 there was fighting between the police and the protestors.
+At around 1:40 in the morning of October 26, 2014 there was fighting between the police and the protestors.
 According to his relatives, Fraisse felt outraged, and ran spontaneously towards a skirmish, when he realized how violent the National Gendarmerie was being against the demonstrators.
-He was struck by a stun grenade fired by the police and killed instantly.
+He was struck by an OF F1 offensive grenade thrown by the police and died due to significant wounds in the back, including fractures and severing of the spinal cord and the tearing of part of the left lung, caused by an explosion of TNT.
 Some minutes later, his body was collected by the authorities.
+Twenty-three F1 explosives grenades were thrown within the three-hour period that morning starting 1 a.m., according to gendarmerie boss Denis Favier.